Audrey Tang: Career

 Tang joined the G0v movement shortly after its formation, and participated in the Sunflower Student Movement through that community.
 Another initiative, vTaiwan, uses social media paradigms for citizens to create digital petitions.
 Those with 5,000 signatures are brought to the premier and government ministries to be addressed.
 Changes implemented through this system include access to income tax software for non-Windows computers, and changes to cancer treatment regulations.
 The Taiwanese parliament complained that citizens had better access to influence regulation than they did as legislators.
 As of 2017, Tang was working on sharing economy software that would facilitate the free exchange of resources in abundance instead of the ride-sharing and peer hotel applications for which the technology is known.

-As a general practice of "radical transparency", all of Tang's ministerial meetings are recorded, transcribed, and uploaded to a public website.
+As a general practice of radical transparency, all of Tang's ministerial meetings are recorded, transcribed, and uploaded to a public website.
 Tang also publicly responds to questions sent through another website.

 In 2022, Tang hosted the video podcast "Innovative Minds with Audrey Tang" in a collaboration with TaiwanPlus, an international streaming service.
 Guests on the program include Steve Chen, Vitalik Buterin, Toomas Hendrik Ilves and Sandra Oudkirk.

 In January 2023 Tang became an e-resident of Lithuania which was announced during her first foreign visit as Digital Affairs minister in Vilnius, Lithuania.
-Tang also became the chairperson of Taiwan’s National Institute of Cyber Security board.
+Tang also became the chairperson of Taiwan's National Institute of Cyber Security board.

 In May 2024, upon the inauguration of Lai Ching-te as the new president of Taiwan, Tang was replaced by Huang Yen-nun as minister for digital affairs.

 In October 2024, Tang was named one of ten new ambassadors-at-large.
+In this function, she is currently serving on the Accelerator Fellowship Programme of the University of Oxford in the UK, "addressing digital democracy and the concept of Plurality in collaborative governance."

-Audrey believes that bridging-based algorithms would make social media a force for surfacing common ground instead of division.
+Audrey believes that bridging-based algorithms would make social media a force for amplifying common ground instead of division.